-- For basic operation - Any operating system with installed terminal application supporting SSH. - For live visualization of sensor data on a client - An operating system that supports ROS, e.g.: - Linux Operating System (e.g.: Ubuntu 18.04) - o ROS environment that supports ROS 1 messages (e.g.: ROS Melodic) - 4.4.2.
-Setup - Connect to the ISP and login to the VPU:
+For basic operation any operating system with installed terminal application supporting SSH is suitable.

+For live visualization of sensor data on a client an operating system that supports ROS is required, for example a Linux Operating System (tested with Ubuntu 18.04, Ubuntu 20.04) and a ROS environment that supports ROS1 or ROS2 (tested with ROS Melodic, ROS Noetic).

+4.4.2.
+Setup

+Connecting to the ISP and login to the VPU:

 You can connect via Ethernet, or WLAN.
-For transferring huge data or visualization of live camera or Lidar data on a host an Ethernet connection is recommended.
+For transferring huge data or visualization of live camera or Lidar data on a client an Ethernet connection is recommended.
 Ethernet provides a direct Gigabit connection to the VPU.
-WLAN only provides an indirect access to the VPU for executing commands.
+WLAN only provides indirect access to the VPU, but it is sufficient for executing commands.